Coombaa/TTAutoRecord/readme.md

 ## Configuration Files

 - **config.toml**: The default settings are optimized for general use-cases, specifically for querying Webcast URLs.
 A rate of 10 URLs per second is generally sufficient for most users.

-- **flv_users.txt**: For users experiencing issues with HLS streams, the software will automatically switch to FLV links after 10 unsuccessful attempts.
-To preemptively bypass the m3u8 validation for these users, include their usernames in this file.
-It is hoped that TikTok will resolve this issue in the near future.

 - **monitored_users.txt**: This file is autonomously updated by the application.
 Manual modifications are discouraged.